 Figure 4-2.
 Example SST CCI L2P AVHRR validation plot for uncertainty estimates.
 In addition to the vertical bars for binned discrepancy, the median +/- 1 robust standard error in each uncertainty bin is also shown in red.
 Where this range is markedly offset from zero, it indicates statistically detectable relative bias in SST within the uncertainty bin.
 Ideally, the bias should be close to zero independently of the uncertainty estimate, although some dependence is expected in practice.

 Left panel: day time.
 Right panel: night-time.

 RD.325 gives the uncertainty validation plots found for v1.0 SST CCI products (AVHRR, ATSR and analysis).
+The equivalent report for SST CCI v2.0 is in preparation.
 An example is presented in Figure 4-2.
-Considering the day time results (left panel) we can see that SSTs with lower uncertainty estimates (around 0.2 K) appear to be over-estimated, whereas cases where the uncertainty is estimated at around 0.8 K actually have higher uncertainty.
+Considering the day time results (left panel) we can see that SSTs with lower uncertainty estimates (around 0.2 K) appear to be overestimated, whereas cases where the uncertainty is estimated at around 0.8 K actually have higher uncertainty.
 Accordingly, there is less discrimination of relatively low and high uncertainty cases than the ideal.
-Nevertheless, the uncertainty estimated as estimated uncertainty increases; and the low-uncertainty cases (which are the majority) have bias statistically indistinguishable from zero, whereas those with higher uncertainty estimates are more prone to relative bias.
+Nevertheless, the uncertainty estimation is providing useful information: there is a general increase in uncertainty as validated as estimated uncertainty increases; and the low-uncertainty cases (which are the majority) have bias statistically indistinguishable from zero, whereas those with higher uncertainty estimates are more prone to relative bias.